FFTAI/fftai.github.io/docs/quick_start/installation.md

 2. `file` -> `open world` -> `～/RoCS/webots/worlds/SonnyV4.wbt`

 ### III.
 Control model
-1. Install Client SDK for corresponding language: [Python](https://pypi.org/project/rocs-client/)或[JavaScript/TypeScript](https://www.npmjs.com/package/rocs-client).
+1. Install Client SDK for corresponding language: [Python](https://pypi.org/project/rocs-client) 或 [JavaScript/TypeScript](https://www.npmjs.com/package/rocs-client).
 2. You can see the corresponding sample code on the introduction page of SDK, and manipulate it through the SDK sample code

+---
 ## Running on real machines

 ### I. Modifying Configuration Information